Chelsea pull clear as Man City held by Everton

 Eighth-placed Liverpool edged nearer the top four with a 1-0 victory at Sunderland, Lazar Markovic's first Premier League goal deciding the contest at a blustery Stadium of Light.

-They are now four points behind fourth-placed Southampton (36) who play third-placed Manchester United (37) on Sunday.
+They are now four points behind fourth-placed Southampton who have 36 before their visit to United who have 37.

 Queens Park Rangers fell into the relegation zone after a 2-1 loss at Burnley, in the process becoming the first Premier League side to lose their first 10 away games of the season.
 Danny Ings scored Burnley's winner.

-Both sides ended with 10 men at Leicester City where the hosts stayed bottom despite beating Aston Villa 1-0 while West Bromwich Albion's new manager Tony Pulis enjoyed a winning league start with the 1-0 defeat of Hull City.
+Both sides ended with 10 men at Leicester City where the hosts stayed bottom despite beating Aston Villa 1-0, while West Bromwich Albion's new manager Tony Pulis enjoyed a winning league start with a 1-0 defeat of Hull City.

-Former England defender Paul Konchesky scored for Leicester in first-half stoppage time to earn the Foxes their first league win since beating Manchester United in September.
+Former England defender Paul Konchesky scored for Leicester in first-half stoppage time to earn the Foxes their first home league win since they beat Manchester United in September.

-Villa's Ciaran Clark and Leicester's Matty James both received red cards for a late spat.
+Villa's Ciaran Clark and Leicester's Matty James received red cards for a late spat.

 Swansea City and West Ham United drew 1-1.

-Later in London, Tottenham Hotspur can move into fourth position with victory at Crystal Palace who find themselves joint bottom in Alan Pardew's first league game in charge.

-Chelsea were far from convincing against a Newcastle side who beat them in December to end their unbeaten start and could have fallen behind when Moussa Sissoko hit the post.
+Chelsea, beaten 5-3 by Tottenham Hotspur on New Year's Day, were far from convincing against a Newcastle side who beat them in December to end their unbeaten start to the season and rode their luck when Moussa Sissoko hit the post.

-Remy Cabella was also denied by keeper Petr Cech, restored to the starting line-up because of an injury to Thibaut Courtois.
+Remy Cabella was also denied by a great save from keeper Petr Cech, restored to the starting lineup because of a finger injury to Thibaut Courtois.

 However, once a quickly-taken free kick allowed Oscar to pounce, Chelsea took command with Costa's clinching goal the end product of a flowing move and a dazzling flick by Oscar.